GiftSibiya/e-procure/README.md

 # E-Procure Application.

-Application for Mr. Khanyi as a Automated RFQ web application using react.
+Applicaton for tender application and submissions